AWCXV/GIFNet/README.md

 - 2025-02-27 This paper has been accepted by CVPR 2025.

 ## 5 Contact Informaiton
-If you have any questions, please contact me at <chunyang_cheng@163.com>.
+If you have any questions, please contact me at <chunyang_cheng@stu.jiangnan.edu.cn>.

 ## 6 Highlight